GG666/Lecture/Chapter2 (C++_Class).md

 #### friendship relation

-There are many points of friend relations that are like human friendship.
+There are many points of friend-relations that are like human friendship.
-- It is not reverse, if A say it has B as its friend, does not mean that B regard A as its friend.
+- It is not reverse, if A says it has B as its friend, does not mean that B regards A as its friend.
 - It is not transitive.
 If A is a friend of B and B is a friend of C, doesn't means that A is a friend of C.

 #### "this" pointer

 The this pointer stores the address of an object.
 In C++, We usually ignore it and let the compiler deal with it implicitly.
-The programmar can use the pointer explicitly as well.
+The programmer can use the pointer explicitly as well.

 ```C++
 #include <iostream>